Learn

 Database replication involves storing copies of a database in different locations.
 Learn how it works and how to get started.

-This is where database replication comes in — the process of creating and storing database copies in multiple locations, such as your cloud data warehouse or data lake.
-You are able to shift workloads and data storage from your database to a cloud environment.
+By creating and storing copies of a database in multiple locations, such as a cloud data warehouse or data lake, you can shift workloads and data storage from your primary database to a cloud environment.

-In this article, we will explain what database replication is, how it works and the key benefits it brings to your modern data stack.
-We will also cover the different types of database replication and how to determine which replication method is right for your company.
+In this article, we will explore what database replication is, how it works and the key benefits it brings to your modern data stack.
+We will also discuss the different types of database replication methods and guide you in determining which one is best for your company.

 [CTA_MODULE]